ari7cr/iCCL1/README.md

 1. predictdimensions(SeuratObject) -> gives back an estimated Dimension to run clustering for

 2. iCCL(SeuratObject, x, y)
-Basically Seurat clustering for your SeuratObject from the range of x (>3) to y.
+Basically 1-command UMAP Seurat clustering for your SeuratObject from your range of choice: x (>3) to y.

 <b> This Package is currently undergoing maintenace for improving </b>